Or how Europe went mad

 In fact, all of the European nations, to one extent or another, had issues with one another.
 Anglo-German naval and commercial rivalry; Austro-Russian differences over the Balkans; Russian-German belief in the inevitability of a struggle between Teuton and Slav; Franco-German animosity; almost everyone’s concern and shared interests in the ailing Ottoman-Turkish Empire.
 There is a view that war would break out somewhere; it was just a question of who would fight whom, and when.
 Britain and France had a serious falling-out at a place called Fashoda on the Nile in 1898.
 And, despite Germany’s obvious militarism, the arms race with Britain and the reciprocal feeling that a reckoning was not far away, there was considerable mutual admiration as well.
 History is rarely black and white.
 Europeans were also closely tied through culture, trade, manufacturing interdependence – and virtually every head of state was related to one another by marriage.

-So many questions lead us to Germany – thrusting, socially advanced and economically strong, it was also a relatively new country, forged into unity from 30-odd disparate states just a generation earlier.
+So many fingers point at Germany – thrusting, socially advanced and economically strong, it was also a relatively new country, forged into unity from 30-odd disparate states just a generation earlier.
 The architect of this was the remarkable Count Otto von Bismarck, Chancellor of Prussia, one of the larger kingdoms.
 Bismarck’s goal of creating a Germany under Prussian supremacy was achieved through warfare – with Denmark (1864), Austria (1866) and France (1870).
 The Franco-Prussian War was a particularly degrading defeat for France and included the annexation of the predominantly German-speaking parts of two disputed provinces, Alsace and Lorraine (famous, respectively, for large dogs and egg tarts) to the new German state.
 Bismarck was pragmatic as well as extremely smart: having achieved his objective – a unified Germany – he simply wanted to protect it.
 French humiliation and resentment, coupled with ancient rivalries, would always pose a threat.
 Bismarck was also concerned that Germany’s geographical position in the middle of Europe put it at risk of a war on two fronts.
 The recently defeated, but culturally close, rambling Austro-Hungarian Empire could be a useful ally – and better that than a potential foe.
 So in 1879 an alliance was signed, with a basic mutual undertaking of aid in the event of attack by another country.
 Italy, herself recently unified, joined in 1882 – making it the ‘Triple Alliance’.
-Seeking to isolate France, and also avoid the prospect of the two-front nightmare, Bismarck concluded a ‘Reassurance Treaty’ with Russia in 1887.
+Seeking to isolate France, and also avoid the prospect of the nightmare of a war on two fronts, Bismarck concluded a ‘Reassurance Treaty’ with Russia in 1887.
 This was not a formal alliance; it was more an understanding to keep on friendly terms.

 Unfortunately, Kaiser Wilhelm II dismissed Bismarck in 1890 and allowed the Reinsurance Treaty to lapse.
 France signed an alliance with Tsarist Russia – as Bismarck had feared – in 1894.
 The arch republic siding with the absolute autocracy may have seemed unlikely, but France and Russia had been growing closer – there was considerable French capital and cultural investment in Russia.
 This ‘Dual Alliance’ clearly stipulated that if either party was attacked by any member of the Triple Alliance, its ally would attack the aggressor.
 From that point on, German fears of encirclement increased, and influenced military thinking.